Canon 5D Mark II vs 70D

 It is notable that the 70D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark II does not offer wifi capability.
+In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark II and the 70D have been discontinued, but can regularly be found used on eBay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the 70D was followed by the Canon 80D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Canon 70D Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark II better than the Canon 70D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.